Regional accents of English: Southern England

-On 20 February 2019, the New York Times published a quiz that maps the geographical differences between British and Irish dialects.
+In February 2019, the New York Times published a quiz that maps the geographical differences between British and Irish dialects.

 Northern England

 The accents of Northern England have a range of regional variations.

-Cumbria has regional variants in Western Cumbria (Workington), Southern Cumbria (Barrow-in-Furness) and Carlisle.
+Cumbria has regional variants in Western Cumbria (Workington), Southern Cumbria (Barrow-in-Furness), and Carlisle.

-Modern Northumbrian has local variants in Northern Northumberland (Berwick-upon-Tweed), Eastern Northumberland (Ashington) and Newcastle, Sunderland and Mid-County Durham and Southern County Durham.
-A specialist dialect called Pitmatic is within this group, found across the region, it includes terms specific to coal mining.
+Modern Northumbrian has local variants in Northern Northumberland (Berwick-upon-Tweed), Eastern Northumberland (Ashington) and Newcastle, Sunderland, and mid- and southern County Durham.
+A specialist dialect called Pitmatic is within this group, found across the region.
+It includes terms specific to coal mining.

-Yorkshire is also distinctive, having regional variants around Leeds, Bradford, Hull, Middlesbrough, Sheffield, and York.
+Yorkshire is distinctive, having regional variants around Leeds, Bradford, Hull, Middlesbrough, Sheffield, and York.
 Although many Yorkshire accents sound similar, accents in areas around Hull and Middlesbrough are markedly different.
-Due to this, the Middlesbrough accent is sometimes grouped with Modern Northumbrian accents being a mid-way between the two regions.
+Due to this, the Middlesbrough accent is sometimes grouped, with modern Northumbrian accents being a midway between the two regions.

 The Hull accent's rhythm is more like that of northern Lincolnshire than that of the rural East Riding, perhaps due to migration from Lincolnshire to the city during its industrial growth.
-One feature that it does share with the surrounding rural area is that an /aɪ/ sound in the middle of a word often becomes an /ɑː/: for example, "five" may sound like "fahve", "time" like "tahme".
+One feature that it shares with the surrounding rural area is that an /aɪ/ sound in the middle of a word often becomes an /ɑː/, for example, "five" may sound like "fahve", and "time" like "tahme"; this way of pronouncing the "i" sound (only when followed by a voiced consonant) is shared with the Middlesbrough accent, as is the distinctive pronunciation of words like 'work' ("wairk") or 'shirt' ("shairt").

-Historic Lancashire, with regional variants in Bolton, Burnley, Blackburn, Manchester, Preston, Blackpool, Liverpool and Wigan.
+Historic Lancashire, with regional variants in Bolton, Burnley, Blackburn, Manchester, Preston, Blackpool, Liverpool, and Wigan.
 Many of the Lancashire accents may sound similar to outsiders, with the exception of Manchester and Wigan, where an older dialect has been maintained.

-The Liverpool accent, known as Scouse, is an exception to the Lancashire regional variant of English; it has also spread to some of the surrounding towns.
+The Liverpool accent, known as Scouse, is an exception to the Lancashire regional variant of English.
+It has spread to some of the surrounding towns.
 Before the 1840s, Liverpool's accent was similar to others in Lancashire, though with some distinct features due to the city's proximity to Wales.
-However, the city's population of around 60,000 was swelled in the 1840s by the arrival of around 300,000 Irish refugees escaping the Great Famine, as Liverpool was England's main Atlantic port and a popular departure point for people leaving for a new life in the United States.
-While many of the Irish refugees moved away, a vast amount remained in Liverpool and permanently influenced the local accent.
+The city's population of around 60,000 was swelled in the 1840s by the arrival of around 300,000 Irish refugees escaping the Great Famine, as Liverpool was England's main Atlantic port and a popular departure point for people leaving for a new life in the United States.
+While many of the Irish refugees moved away, a vast number remained in Liverpool and permanently influenced the local accent.